All You Need to Know about Labour Welfare Fund

 • Medical services for labour workers and their families employed in both the public and private sector

-Efforts to Provide Social Security
+3. Efforts to Provide Social Security

-Through the labour welfare fund act government provides social security in various forms as medical treatment camps.
-Women and unemployed people in sub-subsidiary occupations can also get medical facilities with help of Labour welfare fund.
-The fund also helps workers in unorganised sectors to get higher wages for their labour.
-There are also other schemes that are provided for workers in different industries.
+Through the labour welfare fund act government provides social security in various forms such as medical treatment camps.
+Women and unemployed people in sub-subsidiary occupations can also get medical facilities with the help of the Labour welfare fund.

 Also Read: How to claim PF Online?
 Step by Step Guide